PVC Pipe Fittings Schedule 80 Gray

 Schedule 80 PVC pipe slip fittings are solvent welded to PVC pipe using PVC cement.
 PVC cement is designed to melt plastic, creating a weld between PVC pipe and a PVC fitting.

-Schedule 80 PVC pipe fittings are designed with pipe threads and are used to attach external items that also come with pipe threaded connections, such as irrigation valves, risers, ball valves and backflow preventors.
-Teflon tape is required when installing threaded PVC fittings.
+Schedule 80 PVC pipe fittings are designed with PVC pipe threads and are used to attach external items that also come with PVC pipe threaded connections, such as irrigation valves, risers, ball valves and backflow preventers.
+Teflon tape is required when installing threaded schedule 80 PVC pipe fittings.